 Where to Stay in Playa del Carmen

-There are hundreds of accommodation options in Playa del Carmen to fit every budget and type of vacation that you’re looking for.
+There are hundreds of hotels in Playa del Carmen to fit every budget and type of vacation that you’re looking for.
 Below are the areas that I would recommend staying in Playa del Carmen and the nearby Riviera Maya.

 Downtown Playa del Carmen